-Research suggests that women experience slightly higher rates of telogen during the month of July, which sees the affected hairs falling out around 100 days later, in mid October or November.
+Research suggests that women experience slightly higher rates of telogen during the Summer month of July, which sees the affected hairs falling out around 100 days later, in Autumn, around mid October or November.
 Exactly why this happens is unclear, but some suggest that stress brought on by summer heat may provide some explanation.

 Swedish scientists examining this phenomenon suggest that women grow more hair during summer months to protect their scalps from hot sun and ultraviolet radiation.
 Come the autumn this additional growth is no longer required and is therefore shed.

 Hair loss in October and November may have been a purely seasonal phenomenon for many women, the results of which are barely visible.
 However, some women may have found themselves losing much more every day than the 50 to 100 one would generally expect.

 It is only through close observation that you can know for sure.
 A good indication of whether you are experiencing excessive hair fall is to look at your parting – often, thinning hair will cause the parting to look wider.
 If your hair is long enough to form a ponytail, you may also find that this feels thinner than normal due to a drop in hair density.